asantra1/bootstrap-kubernetes-locally/README.md

 ### Enable and start etcd service as systemd

  1. A good article on systemd services follow the link [systemd link](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6)
- 2. The service details can be found i`/etc/systemd/system/`
+ 2. The service details can be found at `/etc/systemd/system/`
+ 3.